 Friuli’s Food and Drink

 Nestled amid the Carnic Alps of Austria and the Julian Alps of Slovenia is the region of Friuli.
-Bordered by these countries and overlooking the Adriatic Sea, this area in northern Italy also host the ancient town of Aquileia, one of the bastions of the Roman Empire.
+Bordered by these countries and overlooking the Adriatic Sea, this wine region in northern Italy also host the ancient town of Aquileia, one of the bastions of the Roman Empire.
 Declared a UNESCO World Heritage Site, said town is steeped in history, with its forum and riverport ruins.
 Its basilica also hosts vital samples of early Christian art.

 Another inclusion in the World Heritage List, the Dolomites are a prominent natural monument that offers charming scenery and striking colors in both winter and summer; with its crystal-clear stretches of water, lush valleys, and snow-covered peaks.
 The immediate environs influence the culinary traditions of northeastern Friuli Venezia Giuliam as do Slavic, Venetian, and Central European cultures.
 The cuisine relies on the simplest of recipes and most authentic of ingredients – such as local meats, sausages, dairy, and legumes – to create the most flavorful local specialties.